hydroper/as3parser/README.md

 [Processing Deviations](docs/processing-deviations.md)

+## Wiki

+The [wiki](https://github.com/hydroper/as3parser/wiki) of this repository contains other introductory articles.

 ## Verifier

 ActionScript execution consists of parsing, verification, and evaluation.
 Verification can be performed ahead of time, as is already done by the existing initial compilers of the language (ASC 2 and Apache Flex's MXML compiler), reporting errors and warnings, deriving a control flow graph for every activation, and attaching symbols to syntactic nodes.
 This project might be integrated with a verifier in the future.